Toyota Corolla (E30)

+Design

 The 3K engine was used in certain markets and later the 4K, while most Japanese and American models had the bigger 2T engine.
 A "Toyoglide" 2/3-speed automatic transmission was added as well as a four-speed (K40/T40) and five-speed (K50/T50) manual transmission, driving to the rear wheels.
 A three-door "liftback" (E50) and sports coupé (E51) was added in 1976.
 The E40 and E60 series were assigned to the Sprinter variants.
 In 1975, Toyota introduced the TTC-L (Toyota Total Clean-Lean Burn) on the 12T engine only, using a lean burn implementation.

 in 1976, Toyota introduced the TTC-C (Toyota total clean-Catalyst) on the 3K-U engine, using single bed catalytic converter and lambda close-loop oxygen sensor with a supercharger smog pump.